 most cases there is no need to change the counter weight when changing

 the eyepieces.
 Light or mid weight eyepieces do not require the

 5lbs ballast weight is great for balancing 12" MOUNTAIN telescopes with

 heavy eyepieces plus a coma corrector or even a camera.
 16" and bigger telescope sizes will not need ballast for most observing tasks.
-We offer (donut shaped) water ballast bags which can be filled individually.
+We offer (donut shaped) water ballast bags for the 12" MOUNTAIN size which can be filled individually.
 The eyepiece weight may be limited in very low positions but you

-eyepieces or web cams can be also a great way to view on screen or to stack images.
+eyepieces or web cams allow viewing on screen or to stack images.

 The included bungee

 counter system makes your eyepiece change easy, without the scope